 Year

-1989 is ommited for Air
+1989 is omitted for Air

-As reported in Figure 2, both air and vessel shipping exhibit a downward trend in overall transport costs since 1974, by -2.1% per year for mean air transport costs and -2.0% per year for mean ocean transport costs, implying a 50% decrease in Air and a 60% decrease in Vessel over the period.
-On US data, Hummels (1999) obtains that overall transport cost declined from 6 % to 4 % of the import value between 1974 and 1996.
-For the same years, we obtain a total decrease from 6.9 to 4.2% in terms of the export price, on average for air shipping, and from 9.8% to 4.8% for ocean shipping.
+As shown in Figure 2, both air and vessel shipping exhibit a downward trend in overall transport costs since 1974, by -2.1% per year for mean air transport costs and -2.0% per year for mean ocean transport costs, implying a 50% decrease in air and a 60% decrease in vessel over the period.
+Using US data, Hummels (1999) found that overall transport cost declined from 6% to 4% of the import value between 1974 and 1996.
+For the same years, we obtain a total decrease from 6.9% to 4.2% in terms of the export price, on average, for air shipping, and from 9.8% to 4.8% for ocean shipping.
 Overall, our results display trends that are close to those reported by Hummels (1999).

-Before making any definite statement about this though, it is worth emphasizing that the time trend of international transport costs depends on both the evolution of per product and per partner ("pure") transport costs and the evolution of the composition of trade.
+Before making any definite statement, however, it is worth emphasizing that the time trend of international transport costs depends on both the evolution of per product and per partner ("pure") transport costs and the evolution of the composition of trade.
 Total transport costs may thus have decreased over time because the share of neighboring countries in total US trade or the share of goods cheaper to transport has increased, independently of any change in transport costs per se.
-As emphasized by Hummels (1999) or Hummels (2007), it is hence necessary to eliminate the composition effects of trade flows to isolate the evolution of pure international transport costs.
+As emphasized by Hummels (1999) and Hummels (2007), it is hence necessary to eliminate the composition effects of trade flows to isolate the evolution of pure international transport costs.
 Specifically, Hummels's (2007) results underlie the view that trade composition effects partially compensate the reduction in pure transport costs, thereby attenuating the downward trend in overall (observed) transport costs since 1974.
 Our own results tend to challenge this view, as we further show.

-A word on Hummels' methodology At this point, let us make a brief summary of Hummels' methodology.
-He starts from the following specification of the ratio of des- tination to origin prices modelled as pikt= tikt , with fikt the shipping charge
+A word on Hummels' methodology – At this point, let us make a brief summary of Hummels' methodology.
+He starts from the following specification of the ratio of destination to origin prices modelled as pikt= tikt , with fikt the shipping charge

 Pikt

-Per-kg shipped (for a given product k imported from country i in year t) .
+per kg shipped (for a given product k imported from country i in year t) .
 Further, and as in Hummels and Skiba (2004), Hummels (2007) writes the per kg shipping charge as f --1

 at pi

-kt,3 Xikt, where Xikt represents other costs shifters (distance, port quality, etc.)
+kt,3 Xikt, where Xikt represents other costs shifters (distance, port quality, etc)

 =

-Accordingly, his transport cost measure TCikt writes down as:
+Accordingly, his transport cost measure TCikt is written as: